CoderStellaJ/Time-series-analysis-and-visualization/README.md

-# raw KTB EUR numbers
+# Time series analysis and visualization

 ### Data source
 historical bid/ask/trade prices, and, where available, volumes, with (i) 1-min frequency and (ii) 1-day frequency for KTB Futures and EUR currency.